puterboy/HAOS-kiosk/haoskiosk/README.md

 Select 'Append' or 'Replace options.\
 To restore default, set to empty and select 'Append' option.

+### Allow User Commands

+Allow user to run arbitrary one or more commands in the HAOSkiosk container via the respective REST APIs: `run_command` and `run_commands` (Default: false)

+Warning: Allowing this could allow the user to inject potentially dangerous root-level commands

+### REST_PORT

+Port used for the REST API.
+Must be between 1024 and 49151.
+(Default: 8080)

+Note for security REST server only listens on localhost (127.0.0.1)

 ### Debug

 For debugging purposes, launches `Xorg` and `openbox` and then sleeps